Sank02/Real-Time-Weather-Dashboard/README.md

 # 🌦️ Real-Time Weather Dashboard | Power BI Project

 This project showcases a **Real-Time Weather Dashboard** built using **Power BI**, which dynamically fetches and visualizes weather data through an external **Weather API**.
-The dashboard is designed to be clean, interactive, and informative, allowing users to explore current weather metrics and forecasts across multiple cities.
+The dashboard is designed to be clean, interactive, and informative, allowing users to explore current weather metrics and forecasts across multiple major cities in India.

 ## 🚀 Features